kaydeeXD/Signs-of-Ageing/README.md

 puffy eyes, wrinkles, dark spots on the image.

 # Instruction
-1. "SVM model for prediction" is the main ipynb file.
-2. In "DATASET" folder datasets for this project is available.
+1. In "DATASET" folder datasets for this project is available.
-3. Program can be run in any python IDE.
+2. Program can be run in any python IDE.
-4. Libraries used in this project are
+3. Libraries used in this project are
 - os
 - numpy
 - cv2